Home | Volume 48 | Article number 187

 18. Chi NN, Nyasa RB, Jane-Francis A. Knowledge, attitude and practices of community health workers on managing and preventing childhood malaria and diarrhea in Fako Division, South West Region, Cameroon; A mixed method study.
 PLOS Glob Public Health.
 2023;3(2):e0001093.
 PubMed | Google Scholar

-19. Private Healthcare Systems, Inc. Nurses Knowledge On the Management of Childhood Diarrhea In Cameroon: The Case of St Veronica Medical Health Center.
+19. Private Healthcare Systems, Inc. Nurses Knowledge on the Management of Childhood Diarrhea In Cameroon: The Case of St Veronica Medical Health Center.
 2020.
 Accessed 23rd October 2023.

 20. Centre de Documentation Numérique du Secteur Santé.
 Enquête démographique et de santé et à indicateurs multiples (EDS-MICS) 2011.
 2012.
 Accessed 16th October, 2023.